 In order for the OLAP API to access the data in a given data warehouse, a database administrator must first ensure that the data warehouse is configured according to an organization that is supported by Oracle OLAP.
 The star schema is one such organization, but not the only one.
-Once the data is organized in the warehouse, the database administrator must map the data to OLAP metadata objects and add them to the OLAP Catalog.
+Once the data is organized in the warehouse, the database administrator must map the data to OLAP metadata objects and add them to the OLAP Catalog or create a dynamic analytic workspace based on the data.
 Finally, with the metadata in place, an application can access both the data and the metadata through the OLAP API.

-See the Oracle OLAP Application Developer's Guide for information about supported data warehouse configurations and about creating OLAP Catalog metadata.
+See the Oracle OLAP Application Developer's Guide for information about supported data warehouse configurations and about creating OLAP Catalog metadata or a dynamic analytic workspace.

-The collection of warehouse data for which a database administrator has mapped to OLAP Catalog elements is the data store to which the OLAP API gives access.
+The collection of warehouse data for which a database administrator has mapped OLAP Catalog elements or created a dynamic analytic workspace is the data store to which the OLAP API gives access.
 Of course, each user who accesses data through the OLAP API might have security restrictions that limit the scope of the data that he or she can access within the data store.

-With the classes in the oracle.olapi.metadata.mtm package, an application developer who is familiar with SQL and with the mapping of the relational tables and views to the OLAP Catalog metadata can create custom metadata objects.
-For more information, see Chapter 5, "Working with Metadata Mapping Objects".
+With the factory classes in the oracle.olapi.metadata.mdm and oracle.olapi.metadata.mtm packages, an application developer can create transient custom metadata objects.
+For more information, see Chapter 2, "Understanding OLAP API Metadata" and Chapter 5, "Working with Metadata Mapping Objects".